-Under Article 141 (Restrictions on distributions) of the Directive that is part of CRD IV, as implemented in the United Kingdom (or any equivalent or similar rule as may be applicable to the Society under the Capital Regulations in the future) if the Society fails to meet its combined buffer requirement (broadly, the combination of the capital conservation buffer (set at 2.5 per cent. of risk-weighted assets from 2019), the institution-specific countercyclical buffer and, if applicable (depending on the institution), the systemic risk buffer, the global systemically important institutions buffer and the other systemically important institution buffer, in each case as applicable to the institution), it will be subject to restricted "discretionary payments" (which are defined broadly as payments relating to Common Equity and Additional Tier 1 instruments (including the Securities) and variable remuneration).
+Under Article 141 (Restrictions on distributions) of the Directive that is part of CRD IV, as implemented in the United Kingdom (or any equivalent or similar rule as may be applicable to the Society under the Capital Regulations in the future) if the Society fails to meet its combined buffer requirement (broadly, the combination of the capital conservation buffer (set at 2.5 per cent. of risk-weighted assets), the institution-specific countercyclical buffer and, if applicable (depending on the institution), the systemic risk buffer (set at 1.00 per cent. of risk-weighted assets), the global systemically important institutions buffer and the other systemically important institution buffer, in each case as applicable to the institution), it will be subject to restricted "discretionary payments" (which are defined broadly as payments relating to Common Equity and Additional Tier 1 instruments (including the Securities) and variable remuneration).